Shy Albatrosses

 starting at €90.00

-Water splashes as their wings, measuring over a meter in length, engage in fierce dispute in the fjord.
+Water splashes as their wings, measuring over a meter in length, engage in fierce dispute in the fiord.
 The stern-looking shy albatrosses disagree on who owns the fish catch.
 These rascals, nesting on three islands off the coast of Tasmania, stop to feed in the foothills of New Zealand's steep mountains on their long journey across the southern oceans.
 The population of the shy albatross, which was once considered endangered, has grown from about 300 individuals to over 10,000 in just over a hundred years.
-This is quite an achievement, considering that each pair lays only one egg per year and that adults are killed by industrial fishing and disease, while chicks fall prey to gannets.
+This is quite an achievement, considering that each pair lays only one egg per year and that adults are killed due to industrial fishing and disease, while chicks fall prey to boobies.

 Product: